Invitation to Non-members

 Feb 26 Scottish Photographic Federation Portfolio 2019 evening.
 The SPF Annual Portfolios is a competition featuring Monochrome Prints, Colour Prints and Digital Images.
 The competition is open to clubs and individuals and takes place in May each year.
 The event is judged by three judges and the highest scoring entries form the ‘Annual Portfolio of Accepted Prints and Projected Images’ for the year.
 Portfolio shows of the accepted entries are then made up on a disc for clubs to show on a club night.
 So, this evening we will be showing you those projected images and prints that came top in the competition in 2019.
 Along with the images you will see the scores that they were awarded, the title of the photo, the name of the photographer and the name of the club that they represented.
 Once again, David Hay has very kindly agreed to host this evening.
 You won’t want to miss his authoritative, witty and entertaining commentary that accompanies the images!

-Mar 11 Members Night – Sandeman.
+Mar 11 Members’ Night – Sandeman.
 This evening we are giving you the chance to show us some of your photos!
 We are offering 4 or 5 members the chance to show us some of their photos in the informal setting of the Sandeman Room.
 It’s meant to be a relaxed and enjoyable evening, with no formal talk or script required.
 You can say as much, or as little, as you wish, about your photos.
 Digital images will be shown on a large monitor and you are also welcome to bring along prints.
 These have been really successful evenings during the past two years!
-If you would like to be involved, please contact the programme secretary (contact details to be added later).
+If you would like to be involved, please contact the programme secretary David Moran (firstname.lastname@example.org).

 Mar 18 AGM / Member talk.
 The first part of the evening will be devoted to our Annual General Meeting.
 There should be time later for a member presentation, or an auction of equipment, if required.

-Mar 25 End of Term Dinner with prize-giving.
+Mar 25 End of Season Dinner with prize-giving.
 All PPS members and partners are welcome.